microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-softwareupdatefilter.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A filter to determine which software update content matches the rule on an ongoing basis
+A filter to determine which software update content matches the rule on an ongoing basis.

 This is an abstract type.